Clone Drone in the Danger Zone

 Clone Drone in the Danger Zone is a beat 'em up video game developed and published by Doborog Games.
-It was initially made available as an early access game on Steam in 2017, and was released for macOS and Microsoft Windows via Steam, Nintendo Switch, PlayStation 4, and Xbox One on July 27, 2021.
+Initially made available as an early access game on Steam in 2017, it was released for macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on July 27, 2021.

 In the game, the player's mind has been transferred into a robot gladiator.
 Playing as a robot, the player must fight against "floors" of enemies by using weapons or the environment around them.
 The playable area is built like a Colosseum, with similar robot NPCs in the stands of the arena.
 After each level, the player can upgrade themselves or gain new abilities such as clones, new weapons, or lower cooldowns.
 The game has 4 modes: story mode, endless mode, challenges, and Twitch mode.
+A virtual reality sequel called Clone Drone in the Hyperdome was released on December 13, 2024.